Therapies at Desert Hope

 Addiction can change a person’s behaviors and thought processes in ways that make them prioritize drugs and alcohol over their health, wellness, and personal and professional responsibilities.

-We offer individual and group therapy in all our treatment programs to help you experience a well-rounded recovery.
+We offer individual and group therapy for addiction in all our treatment programs to help you experience a well-rounded recovery.
 Individual counseling sessions are structured and customized for your unique needs and allows you to speak openly and privately with your therapist about your substance use disorder and the struggles you face.

 At Desert Hope, you’ll participate in recovery-oriented therapies chosen just for you based on your assigned level of care, co-occurring mental health disorders, and aftercare recovery plan.
 These therapies are evidence-based, meaning they have been proven to improve outcomes for patients.